Abdullah-Alsalhi/Tuwaiq-JS/README.md

 ## Frist Day Homework

-- Insure you downloaded these recommendations list:
+- Insure you are downloaded these recommendations list:
     - Google Chrome
     - Visual Studio Code
     - Git Bash (*for windows os only*)